Arsenic in soil adds delay to opening of child center

 Voters in 2016 approved a $10.23 million bond to purchase and renovate the Division Street property, in a 736-595 vote.
 The project, once expected to be completed in 2018 and later thought to be open in time for the 2019-20 school year, has cost about $12.7 million and construction is in its final phase.

-Earlier in the meeting Tice asked when IBI notified the district of the contaminated soil.
+Earlier in the meeting, Tice asked when IBI notified the district about the contaminated soil.
 Representatives said the district was notified immediately after the spring discovery, though the board wasn’t told until the meeting.

 Arsenic is a carcinogen that can predispose children to other health effects, according to the National Institute of Environmental Health Sciences.
 It is naturally occurring and can be breathed in through dust, although it typically impacts people through drinking water.

 The district paid $31,695 to Renu Contracting & Restoration to remove and handle contaminated soil, according to a financial summary on the district’s website.
-IBI representatives told the board on Monday they believed pressure-treated lumber leached the compound into the soil.
+IBI representatives told the board at the meeting that they believed pressure-treated lumber leached the compound into the soil.

-Superintendent Eleanor Tritt in a letter to the community Thursday said the district would continue to monitor the arsenic issue and was taking it seriously.
+Interim Superintendent Eleanor Tritt said in a letter to the community Thursday that the district would continue to monitor the arsenic issue and was taking it seriously.

 “Currently, the district has been made aware by experts in the industry that the small trace amount is not uncommon for soil of its kind in the local area,” Tritt wrote.
 “The Board of Education is currently reviewing its options and has requested additional information prior to making any decisions."